shenoyranjith/ai-eavesdropper/README.md

 1. **Speech Transcription**: AI-Eavesdropper listens to your speech using Speaches and transcribes it into text.
 2. **Text Processing**: The transcribed text is then processed by Ollama to generate refined prompts that describe the visual content you want.
-3. **Image Generation**: ComfyUI takes these prompts and generates high-quality images based on the descriptions.
+3. **Image Generation**: Stable Diffusion WebUI takes these prompts and generates high-quality images based on the descriptions.

 ## Table of Contents